-The Registry is supported by a Steering Group, which oversees the work of the Registry and appoints a Council.
-The Council provides a mechanism for the Registry to link with its key stakeholders annually.
+The Registry is supported by a Steering Group which advises and oversees the work of the Registry and a Council which provides a mechanism for the Registry to link with its key stakeholders including clinicians, patients and researchers.

 The following video gives further information on the role and work of the Cancer Registry.
 Please do have a look at it.